mwurzberger/json-schema-faker/README.md

 * [src/main.js](src/main.js) - to handle it in the app & browserify
 * [src/index.tpl](src/index.tpl) - display it

+## Releasing new version

+When new version of jsf is released, the demo page should be updated.
+This includes two steps:

+* updating jsf version in `package.json` file manually, according to the version released
+* run `grunt`

 ## Contribution

 Feel free to add issues and PRs.
 Make sure you prefix its title with `[online-demo]`.